awesomephant/blog/posts/continuous-typography.md

 }
 ```

-We can also set both minimum and maximum values at the same time using the `clamp()` keyword:
+We can also set both minimum and maximum values at the same time using the `clamp()` function:

 ```css
 p {